maurizioattanasi/dotnet.playground/README.md

-# Blazor Playground
+# .NET Core Playground

-This is my first project using Blazor WebAssembly technology for web UI creation.
+This will be my .net core test bench.